-Top 10 Best Last Minute Xmas Magazine Subscriptions for Outdoorsmen
+Top 10 Best Magazine Subscriptions for Outdoorsmen for 2018

 9. Outdoor Photographer

 Here’s a righteous magazine subscription idea for the up and coming or experienced nature photographer.
-Outdoor Photographer is a unique and insightful publication that might just blow your favorite photographer’s mind.
+Outdoor Photographer is a unique and insightful publication that might just blow your mind, or that of your favorite photographer.
 The emphasis of this magazine is on the practical use of cameras while in the outdoors.
 It’s meant to inspire readers to try new equipment and techniques, as well as to travel to new destinations.
 Outdoor Photographer looks at nature photography as a lifestyle and has a focus on tying the hobby into other aspects of outdoor recreation.
 Perhaps the most valuable aspect of the magazine is all the killer info on selecting camera gear and equipment — it’s a super valuable wealth of pro tips that’s worth a lot more than $12 for a year’s subscription!
-This is the kind of magazine that encourages and inspires readers to broaden their horizons, take on new challenges and get out into the world in order to view it through a new lens — sounds like a sweet Christmas gift to me!
+This is the kind of magazine that encourages and inspires readers to broaden their horizons, take on new challenges and get out into the world in order to view it through a new lens — sounds like a sweet read to me!

 Price: $11.97 (82 percent off cover price)